Albinator3000/cis5500_project/README.md

 ---

-## Summary of What We Accomplished
+## Summary of What We Accomplished so far

 - Built a clean, normalized **PostgreSQL schema** on AWS RDS
 - Wrote a full **Python ETL pipeline** to ingest real klines + synthetic supporting datasets